MX in High Performance and Cloud Computing

 1. A 4-year B.Sc. or equivalent degree in Computer Engineering, Computer Science, Software Engineering, or Electrical Engineering.

-2. Knowledge of Programming.
+2. Knowledge of Programming and data structure.

 3. Basics of Computer Organization and Architecture.